gokcehan/lf/LUA_DEV.md

 sorting methods, commands, etc. registered in Lua plugins can be used in user config file.

-When initializing, program will look for `plugins` ditectory next to config files, all subdirectory under `plugins` directories that contains `init.lua` in them will be considered a plugin.
+When initializing, program will look for `plugins` ditectory under parent directory of config file (if no plugin directory path or config file path is specified from command line), all subdirectory under `plugins` directories that contains `init.lua` in them will be considered a plugin.
 And those `init.lua` will be used as plugin entrance.

 Lua states, are single threaded Lua interpreter state machines.
 To execute Lua script, two different groups of Lua state objects are used: